Uncertain future keeps California citrus grower awake at night

 "I had nightmares of that," Bernard said.

-The 68-year-old Bernard soon realized he had to knock on doors to avoid losing his crop of Valencia oranges.
+The 68-year-old Bernard soon realised he had to knock on doors to avoid losing his crop of Valencia oranges.

 Fighting back tears, Bernard recounted how he went to his old customers and said he would be glad to sell anything at cost, half price or less to stay in business.
 "I told them ...
 I'm desperate to keep my life's work going."